|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Where can I get a passport?

 - The ARC Business Center has passport services.
-You can also apply for a passport at your local post office.
+You can also apply for a passport through the Department of State Passport Services.
 If you are even considering studying abroad, it’s best to get your passport as soon as possible.
 Most programs require a photocopy of your passport as part of the application, and passports can take a couple months to process.

 If you don’t currently have a passport at the time of application, UC Davis Study Abroad will accept a photocopy of the receipt that shows you applied for a passport.